andrewzeneski/pylodge/README.rst

 PyLodge
 =======

-PyLodge is a framework that integrates the automated tests with Test Lodge.
-It will update the status of the test cases in Test Lodge based on the execution status of the automation script.
-In case of Failed test cases, it will create a defect in the issue tracker if the project in Test Lodge has the issue tracker configured.
+PyLodge is a framework that integrates the automated tests with TestLodge.
+It will update the status of the test cases in TestLodge based on the execution status of the automation script.
+In case of Failed test cases, it will create a defect in the issue tracker if the project in TestLodge has the issue tracker configured.

 https://github.com/gettalent/pylodge